findmomin/findmomin/README.md

 ## I'm a Developer, and Teacher!

-- 🔭 I’m currently working on a Food Recipe App!
 - 🌱 I’m currently learning bleeding edge web technologies! 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Build some cool Apps based in APIs.
+- 🥅 2022 Goals: Build some cool Apps based in APIs.
 - ⚡ Passion For Coding: Infinite ⚡!

 ### Spotify Playing 🎧